 It means that the homelessness is punishable by community service work or by confinement, depending on the decision of the court.
 People can be penalised if they “use the public space habitually” (meaning that the person lives, or carries out his/her everyday activities there), and they do not leave the public space after the police orders them to do so, or if they do not accept to be taken to an over-crowded homeless shelter, or if it is already the third time this happens to that person.

 The Streetlawyer Association (Utcajogász Egyesület) is committed to fight against this regulation, which results in the criminalization of homeless people and people without adequate housing.

-So far less than ten people have been known to be prosecuted in offence proceedings until the day of publishing the article; and the attorneys of Streetlawyer Association provided legal representation in two cases until today.
+So far less than ten people have been known to be prosecuted in offence proceedings until the day of publishing the article; and the attorneys of Streetlawyer Association provided legal representation in two cases until the beginning of February.

 In the first case (on 19th October) the “perpetrator” was a 61-year-old woman, Anita, who lost her residence after the death of her partner, half a year ago.
 At the end , the court opted for “warning”, which means that in a following case the punishment may be confinement.
 (After two warnings, the court must make a decision of either confinement or community service work.)
 The decision was made in spite of the fact that Anita did not exhaust the legal requirements of the regulation.
 She emphasized that she is committed to find a house to live and does not plan or want to stay on public places.
 The Streetlawyer Assocation appealed against the decision of the court.